This post may contain affiliate links. Please read my disclosure and privacy policy.

 Looking for more muffin recipes?
 Try Banana Oatmeal Muffins (made with oats in a blender!), Banana Buckwheat Muffins, Vegan Carrot Cake Muffins, or Sweet Potato Muffins for more ideas.

-These Peanut Butter Banana Muffins are unbelievably light & fluffy, without using flour or refined sugar.
-They are the perfect way to use up any ripe bananas on your counter!
+Peanut Butter Banana Muffins are light and fluffy without using flour.
+They are the perfect way to use up ripe bananas!

 prep10 mins cook25 mins total35 mins